 So they've just got a great recipe there and they make the best of it.

-But um Yeah, it's it's delicious stuff.
+But yeah, it's delicious stuff.

 And I think that's what people maybe don't do.

-Like they think, oh, I'll have like raw milk in my tea, or I'll have like a little cup, you know, every other day or something.
+Like they think, oh, I'll have like raw milk in my tea or I'll have like a little cup, you know, every other day or something.

 And I think the trick in my experience, I just realized that the more I drank, the better I felt.

-So um I would recommend if anybody's like a fan of raw milk, experiment with drinking it in quantity.
+So I would recommend if anybody's like a fan of raw milk, experiment with drinking it in quantity, like a quart a day, you know, and see if that works for you.

 Because I found it to be extremely beneficial.